An official website of the State of Georgia.

 Local, state, and federal government websites often end in .gov.
 State of Georgia government websites and email systems use “georgia.gov” or “ga.gov” at the end of the address.
 Before sharing sensitive or personal information, make sure you’re on an official state website.

 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

-The State of Georgia’s net tax collections in November totaled almost $1.81 billion, for a decrease of $22.4 million, or -1.2 percent, compared to FY 2019 when net tax collections totaled $1.83 billion.
-Year-to-date, net tax revenue collections totaled $9.62 billion, for a decrease of roughly $33.6 million, or -0.3 percent, compared to FY 2019.
+Gov. Brian Kemp announced that Georgia’s September net tax collections totaled almost $3.1 billion, for an increase of $279.2 million, or 9.9 percent, compared to FY 2022, when net tax collections approached $2.82 billion.
+Year-to-date, through the end of one quarter, net tax revenue collections totaled roughly $7.62 billion, for an increase of $513.8 million, or 7.2 percent, compared to YTD September 2021.

-The State of Georgia’s net tax collections in September totaled roughly $2.25 billion, for an increase of $15.7 million, or 0.7 percent, compared to last year when net tax collections totaled $2.23 billion.
+The State of Georgia’s net tax collections for August totaled nearly $2.31 billion for an increase of $180.4 million, or 8.5 percent, over August 2021 (FY 2022), when net tax collections approached $2.13 billion.